Skip to content

 Jose Luis Mendilibar (Olympiacos)

-In a coaching career that has stemmed across 30 years, the last 18 months have perhaps been the biggest whirlwind for Mendilibar.
+In a coaching career that has stemmed across 30 years, it was a period of 18 months that were perhaps the biggest whirlwind for Mendilibar.

 Hired by Sevilla in March 2023 for a firefighting mission, the veteran manager accrued 21 points from their remaining 12 league matches to hoist Los Nervionenses away from relegation trouble and finish comfortably in mid-table.